-In a P.S. on October 1, 1849, Browne wrote to Lucy: "The question of the right of suffrage of Indians which occasioned so much trouble on Saturday, and which it was feared would end in the withdrawal of the Spanish delegation and the consequent breaking up of the whole Convention, has just been decided to the satisfaction of all parties.
-My fears therefore on that subject are at an end.
-There is now no doubt but that the Constitution will be adopted.
-So you may regard my success as a 'fixed fact'."
+In the postscript on Oct.
+1, 1849, Browne wrote to Lucy: "The question of the right of suffrage of Indians which occasioned so much trouble on Saturday, and which it was feared would end in the withdrawal of the Spanish delegation and the consequent breaking up of the whole convention, has just been decided to the satisfaction of all parties.
+My fears, therefore, on that subject are at an end.
+There is now no doubt but that the convention will adopt the constitution as written.
+So, you may regard my success as a 'fixed fact'."

-Browne's contract with the Convention was to furnish the State of California with 1000 copies in English and 250 copies in Spanish of a stenographic report of its proceedings, together with other documents specified in the agreement.
-The original contract, now in possession of Thomas W. Norris of Carmel, has been on display in Colton Hall for the past week.
+Brown's contract with the convention was to furnish the State of California with 1,000 copies in English and 250 copies in Spanish of a stenographic report of its proceedings, together with other documents specified in the agreement.

-Browne wrote his wife "I have shipped the money in gold dust, by Simmons Hutchinson & Co., of San Francisco, to their agents in New York, G.E.
-Robbins & Son, who are to pay it to me at the Mint, or in case of my death, to you, my wife.
+Browne wrote again to his wife: "I have shipped the money in gold dust by Simmons, Hutchinson & Co., of San Francisco to their agents in New York, Q. E. Robbins & Son, who are to pay it to me at the mint, or in case of my death, to you, my wife.
 I have paid the freight and insurance here.

-"Pay all my debts, which probably amount to about \$500, and invest the remaining \$1500 in a house and lot."
+"Pay all my debts, which probably amount to \$500, and invest the remaining \$1500 in a house and lot."

-He arrived home safely, wrote much, traveled greatly, but returned to California, built a home near Oakland and there passed away at the age of 54 on December 9, 1875.
+He arrived home safely, wrote much, traveled greatly, but returned to California, built a home near Oakland, and there passed away at the age of 54 on Dec.
+9, 1875.
 "He was a remarkable man and an ardent Californian," according to the editor of "Muleback to the Convention," published by the Book Club of California and printed by the Black Vine Press.